 These projects aim to support the development, transfer, and implementation of innovative practices as well as the implementation of joint initiatives promoting cooperation, peer learning and exchanges of experience at European level.
-Results should be re-usable, transferable, up-scalable and, if possible, have a strong transdisciplinary dimension.
+Results developed within these partnerships should be re-usable, transferable, up-scalable and, if possible, have a strong transdisciplinary dimension.

 What are the objectives of these projects?